SheeTabz/Portfolio-Website/README.md

 ## Site Demo
-Use the link provided to navigate to my Portfolio website .
+Use the link provided to navigate to my Portfolio website and see my details.
 [Portfolio](https://portfolio-website-five-pink.vercel.app/)<br>

 ## Technologies used & Features